waveshareteam/Pico_ePaper_Code/python/ReadmeEN.txt

         computer through the Micro USB cable, and then release the button.
         After connecting, the computer will automatically recognize a removable disk (RPI-RP2)

-    2): Copy the rp2-pico-20210418-v1.15.uf2 file in the python directory to the recognized removable disk (RPI-RP2)
+    2): Copy the Pico.uf2 / Pico 2.uf2  file in the python directory to the recognized removable disk (RPI-RP2)

     3): Update Thonny IDE